kiwanami/emacs-calfw/readme.md

 (require 'calfw)
 ```

-Executing the command `cfw:open-calendar-buffer', switch to the calendar buffer.
+Executing the command `cfw:open-calendar-buffer`, switch to the calendar buffer.
 You can navigate the date like calendar.el.

 Schedule data which are shown in the calendar view, are collected by a